thabanidev/alx-low_level_programming/0x01-variables_if_else_while/README.md

-# Working with variables, if else, and while loops
+# Working with variables, if else, and while loops in C